The Basics of Advance Fee Scams

 Common Types of Advance Fee Scams

 - Inheritance Scams: You are told that you are the beneficiary of an inheritance, but you must pay a fee in order to receive the money.
+Once you pay the fee, the scammer disappears with your money.

 - Job Offer Scams: You are promised a high-paying job, but you must pay a fee in order to secure the position.
+In some cases, the scammer will ask you to purchase equipment and then send it to them for set up with the promise of reimbursing you on your first paycheck.
+Once you send the equipment, the scammer disappears.

-- Cryptocurrency Scams: You are asked to pay fees, using cryptocurrency, in exchange for a larger sum of cryptocurrency.
+- Cryptocurrency Scams: You are asked to pay fees using cryptocurrency in exchange for a larger sum of cryptocurrency.
 Once the scammer receives your payment, they disappear.